 Section 2 – Election and Term of Office

-Executive Officers shall be elected in the spring general election by a popular vote of the student body administered no earlier than the first (1st) of March and no later than the fifteenth (15th) of April.
+Executive Officers shall be elected in the spring general election by a popular vote of the student body administered no earlier than the first (1st) of March and no later than the thirtieth (30h) of March.

+An election that has begun in the stated period of time mentioned above may enter into a runoff after the thirtieth (30th) of March and still be considered valid.

 Executive Officers shall be sworn in by the Chancellor, or the Chancellor’s designee, no earlier than five (5) business days prior to, and no later than Dead Day of the spring semester.